This information describes how to do arm and shoulder exercises, a breathing exercise, and scar massage after your breast surgery.

-If you had another type of breast surgery with reconstruction, don’t start these exercises until your doctor tells you it’s safe.
+If you had another type of breast surgery with reconstruction or a lymphovenous anastomosis procedure, don’t start these exercises until your doctor tells you it’s safe.

 The shoulder roll is a good exercise to start with, since it gently stretches your chest and shoulder muscles.

 - Stand or sit comfortably with your arms relaxed at your sides.